GoodnessJames/BugWise/README.md

 - Adding a comment feature, sharing a post, and connecting with the post author.
 - Include code snippets and attach images to bug posts.
 - Activate the sidebar.
-- Set posts to public or private.
+- Set post visibility to public or private.
 - Include search functionality.
 - Implement tags & categorize bug posts.

+## Project Timeline
+Dec 1, 2023 6:00 AM to Jan 26, 2024 6:00 AM

 ## Contributions
 We welcome contributions!
 To contribute to BugWise Audio Journal, follow these steps: